Dentures & PartialsNew Bern, NC

 Can I get dentures if I have gum disease?

 Yes.
-We can treat your gum disease before you recieve dentures.
+We can treat your gum disease before you receive dentures.
 Once we ensure that your teeth and gums are healthy, we will begin your denture treatment.
 If you have advanced gum disease, we may need to remove permanent teeth and wait until you are fully healed before placing your dentures.

 Who is a bad candidate for implant dentures?

 Immunocompromised patients may not be good candidates for implant dentures because dental implants require a long healing period for the implant posts to fuse with the jaw bone.
-Additionally, patients who clench or grind their teeth will require treatment to stop bruxism before considering denture treatment.
-Patients who do not have enough bone or gum tissue left in their mouth may not be good candidates for implant-secured dentures.
-However, we can recommend bone and gum grafting treatments.
-Grafting adds healthy tissue where it is needed to prepare for implant treatment.
+In addition, patients who clench or grind their teeth will require treatment to stop bruxism before considering denture treatment.